- Search The Registry

 *Jesse Russell was born on this date in 1948.
-He is an African American inventor and IT entrepreneur.
+He is a Black inventor and IT entrepreneur.

 Jesse Eugene Russell was born in Nashville, Tennessee in the United States of America into a large African American family with eight brothers and two sisters.
 He is the son of Charles Albert Russell and Mary Louise Russell.
 His early childhood was spent in economically and socially deprived neighborhoods in inner-city of Nashville.
 As a teenager, he focused on athletics and not academics.

 A key turning point in Russell's life was the opportunity to attend a summer educational program at Fisk University.
 Russell participated in this educational opportunity and began his academic and intellectual pursuits at Tennessee State University Tennessee State University.
 In 1972, he received his Bachelor of Science Degree (BSEE) in Electrical Engineering.
 As a top honor student in the School of Engineering, Russell became the first African American to be hired directly from a Historically Black Colleges and University (HBCUs) by AT&T Bell Laboratories and subsequently became the first African American in the United States to be selected as the Eta Kappa Nu Outstanding Young Electrical Engineer of the Year in 1980.
 In 1973, Russell obtained his Master of Electrical Engineering (MSEE) degree from Stanford University.